vesoft-inc/nebula-docs/community/README.md

 ## Nebula Graph Community Architecture

-The Nebula Graph community is organized as shown below:
+The Nebula Graph community is organized as shown below.

 ![Nebula Community Architecture](./images/structure.png)

 ### PMC

-The PMC (Project Management Committee) is the entity the controls and leads the whole Nebula Graph projects.
-PMC members is reponsible for voting in new maintainers or committers, and the authority to make all major decisions for Nebula Graph.
+The PMC (Project Management Committee) is the entity that controls and leads the whole Nebula Graph projects.
+PMC members are responsible for voting in new maintainers or committers, and the authority to make all major decisions for Nebula Graph.
 See [PMC List](./pmc-list.md) for the list of PMC members.

 ### Maintainer